-Figure 14: Dutch Operating Generation Capacities in 2014 and 2015 per fuel type and the changes in Generation Capacities in 2015.
-Source: TenneT The observation in the generation stack of the Netherlands with increasing installed capacities of hardcoal-fired power plants is reflected in the production.
-A trend towards more coal- and less gas-fired production in the Netherlands can be concluded by taking a look at Figure 15.
+Figure 14: Dutch Operating Generation Capacities in 2014 (at 1 January 2015) and 2015 (1 January 2016) per fuel type and the changes in Generation Capacities in 2015.
+Source: TenneT

+The observation in the generation stack of the Netherlands, with a temporary high share of installed capacities of hard coal-fired power plants in 2015, is reflected in the production.
+A shift towards more coal- and less gas-fired generation output in the Netherlands can be conservatively concluded by taking a look at Figure 15, as gas-fired units facing strong competition.

 Since the last month of 2014, the generation by hard coal power plants increased significantly due to the new installed capacities.
 The overall generation of natural gas and hard coal power plants was rather stable comparing the same months of 2014 and 2015, which supports the perception of generation based on gas being replaced by a generation based on hard coal.
 However, it should be noted that three older coal-fired plants, with a combined capacity of 1611 MW closed officially on 1 January 2016.
 In 2015, these three plants together accounted for 21.7% of coal-fired generation.

 On the other hand, the growth of installed wind and solar capacities is also observed in Figure 16.
 Production from solar, especially in the summer months, becomes more and more relevant.
 In November we saw an absolute record for wind energy, with a production of over 1500 GWh.
 The total share of renewables in electricity consumption in the Netherlands in 2015 was 11.1%8.

 Comparing Figure 16 with Figure 20 further below, the high correlation between renewable production in the Netherlands and Germany becomes obvious.
 Despite the growth of renewable production in the Netherlands, the price impact is still largely due to high imports from Germany in times of high renewable production.

 Dutch Coal and Gas Electricity Generation

 Figure 15: Dutch gross electricity generation from coal and gas plants (>10MW).
+Source: TenneT

-Source: TenneT Dutch Monthly Average Solar and Wind Feed-in
+Dutch Monthly Average Solar and Wind Feed-in

 Figure 16: Dutch monthly average wind and solar feed-in and Day-ahead price.
-Source: CBS, EnTranCe Also for Germany too, the change of the generation stack is reflected in the electricity production as shown in Figure 17.
-The share of renewable generation - especially wind and solar - continuously increased over recent years and reached a record of 30% of gross electricity generation.
-Due to the net exporting position of Germany, this leads to a share of 32.5% of Germany's electricity consumption.
+Source: CBS, EnTranCe exporting position of Germany, this leads to a share of 32.5% of Germany's electricity consumption.
 The German political target of 35% renewable energy generation of consumption in 2020 seems within reach.
-German Power Generation